How to Keep Your Skin Looking Its Best While Traveling

 • Hydrating face mist: To refresh skin during flights or hot days

 Bonus: Bring a silk pillowcase, especially for long stays.
-It’s gentle on skin and reduces the chance of friction-related breakouts.
+It’s gentle on skin and reduces the chance of friction-related concerns.

 In Transit: Skincare During Flights and Long Rides

 Airplanes, in particular, are notorious for causing skin dehydration.
-The cabin air has extremely low humidity, which draws moisture from your skin quickly.
+The cabin air has extremely low humidity, which can affect your skin’s moisture levels.

 Top Face Care Tips: